-AAU is well aware of the difference in its approach to teaching and learning from other universities in the Czech Republic and therefore puts a great emphasis on working with new faculty.
-In order to assist them in meeting AAU's expectations it organizes orientation sessions and online workshops every obligatory semester.
+AAU is well aware of the difference in its approach to teaching and learning as compared to other universities in the Czech Republic and therefore puts a great emphasis on working with new faculty.
+In order to assist them in meeting AAU's expectations, the Center for Teaching and Learning offers a New Faculty Orientation session each new semester.

-- Orientation session is organized by the Office of the Vice President for Academic Affairs a week before the start of a semester. - Orientation covers: Overview of policies; information on IT HW and SW; NEO; session on interactive teaching; intercultural communication (available to continuing faculty, too). - Participation at orientation is mandatory for all new faculty. - Faculty who will miss the orientation must take an online training and test.
+- New Faculty Orientation is organized by the Center for Teaching and Learning and is offered 2-3 weeks before the start of a semester. - Orientation covers AAU's educational values and principles, institutional policies; general information on IT; use of https://aau.edu20.org/NEO and Teams; personalized learning and intercultural communication. - Participation at orientation is mandatory for all new faculty and recommended to continuing faculty as well. - Faculty who will miss the orientation must schedule a 1:1 meeting with the CTL Director or take an online training session and test.